-Blicks have the best prices, shipping costs (they offer free shipping if you purchase over a certain amount), and I never been disappointed with the quality of products I bought from them.
+Blicks have the best prices and shipping costs (they offer free shipping if you purchase over a certain amount), and I have never been disappointed with the quality of products I bought from them.

 Below is a list of all the drawing supplies I use every day: